ddangchani/ddangchani.github.io/_posts/2023-07-09-0709_KISS_Summer_school_DL_Lecture.md

 ### Validation Method for Binary Y
 - Classification rule to 0 or 1
-	- From Model : We acquire $P(Y=1|X)$
+- From Model : We acquire $P(Y=1\vert X)$
-	- How to determine prediction of Y as 0 or 1? : Threshold setting : Large Threshold  - both TPR, FPR lower
+- How to determine prediction of Y as 0 or 1?
+- By : Threshold setting
+	: Large Threshold  - both TPR, FPR lower
 > We should not make threshold constant, instead observe change of ROC curve as threshold changes

 - **ROC Curve** is important : AUC-ROC